vuquangkhtn/algorithms-and-data-structures-cheat-sheet/README.md

 Therefore, the time complexity of the function is linear with respect to the size of the input array.

+There are another example using Side Window is [Merge Interval](./docs/MergeIntervals/MergeIntervals.md).

 <!-- TOC --><a name="divide-and-conquer"></a>
 ### Divide-and-Conquer